-Laxmi and her husband Ramu live in a slum area near a construction site.
+Laxmi and her husband Ramu live in the Dalit halmet of a village which is 20 km from the district's headquarters.
 Laxmi married Ramu when she was 14 years old.
 Ramu was 18 then.
 He had passed the eighth grade.
 Laxmi was the eldest daughter-in-law.
 She had passed the second grade.
-Laxmi, with her mother-in-law and sister-in-law, worked very hard as a construction laborer.
-Her father-in-law did seasonal labour work and Ramu did wage labour in another area a little distance away.
+Laxmi, with her motherin-law and sister-in-law, worked very hard on the small piece of family land.
+Her father-in-law did seasonal labour work and Ramu did wage labour in another village a little distance away.

-Laxmi did not conceive for two years after marriage.
+Laxmi did not concieve for two years after marriage.
 Her mother-in-law took her to see a traditional healer, who gave her holy water.
-Laxmi conceived at the age of 17 years.
+Laxmi concieved at the age of 17 years.
 During the second month of pregnancy Laxmi had a miscarriage.
-The ANM requested Laxmi to visit the hospital which was 10 Km away from her area.
-Laxmi and Ramu went to the hospital for a check-up.
+The ANM requested Laxmi to visit the district hospital which was 25 Km away from her village.
+Laxmi and Ramu went to the district hospital for a check-up.
 The doctor informed Ramu that she was too young to be conceiving a child.
 She also had anemia.
 The doctor, therefore, advised them to use contraceptives.
 The doctor suggested the use of condoms to Ramu.
 Ramu refused to use condoms and asked Laxmi to either take contraceptive pills or insert an IUD.
 Laxmi took contraceptive pills for a year.
 The family pressurised her and Ramu to bear a child.

 Laxmi discontinued her contraceptive pills and conceived within four months.
 She was doing construction work, besides the housework, as her ill father-in-law could not work regularly and needed regular medical care.
 Laxmi did not get herself checked by the ANM.
 Whenever the ANM came, she usually did not visit Laxmi's community as they were from a socially and economical backward class.
-Laxmi took iron- folic acid tablets irregularly.
-She took only one dose of tetanus injection(TT).
+Laxmi took iron-folic acid tablets irregularly.
+She took only one dose of tetanus injection (TT).
 No one followed up with Laxmi to see if she got proper antenatal care.